ualsg/ualsg.netlify.app/content/openings/_index.md

 ## Thesis and internship opportunities for BSc/MSc students

-Every year, we accept a number of highly motivated students from NUS Architecture, Real Estate and Geography, Yale-NUS College, and other related departments to work on graduation projects (theses, capstones) in our research domain.
+Every year, we accept a number of highly motivated and talented students from NUS Architecture, Real Estate and Geography, Yale-NUS College, and other related departments to work on graduation projects (theses, capstones) in our research domain.

-Such mode of work has been mutually productive, as above average quality projects [have been published in top journals or conferences](/publication), enhancing students' CVs and their applications to PhD programmes.
+Such mode of work has been mutually productive, as above average quality projects [have been published in top journals or conferences](/publication), enhancing students' CVs and boosting their applications to PhD programmes.
 At the same time, the multidisciplinary spectrum and interest of the students and the research has enriched the breadth of expertise and knowledge of the Lab.
 Further, the students have used this opportunity to advance their analytical, coding, and research skills, and build proficiency in a new topic of their interest.